-Jensen said academic drone is flown for the sake of science and agriculture and used mostly in "ecological or environmental applications."
+It's an academic drone, flying for the sake of science and agriculture.
+Jensen said it's used mostly in "ecological or environmental applications."

 "A lot of what we do is over rivers and wetlands, mapping vegetation, looking at habitat for different types of animals," he said.